 R.J.
 Hunter Postdoctoral Fellowship

-The current Hunter Scheme (Fellowships) is finishing in Sept 2018 and is under review.
-It is expected that a new call will open in Winter 2018/Spring 2019.
+The current Hunter Scheme (Fellowships) is drawing to a close in Winter 2018.
+It is expected that a new call will open in Spring 2019.
 Please join the Academy mailing list and select grants to receive notifications and updates

 Find Out More